-If you are not able to file an Appeal on your own, you have the right to have someone file it for you.
-This person is called a representative.
-If you want a representative to help you with your Appeal (like a family member, friend, clergy, or even your doctor) you have to tell BCBSAZ Health Choice that you are allowing them to help you by sending us a letter telling us that you want to allow your representative to file the Appeal for you.
-Please mail letter to: BCBSAZ
+If you're unable to start an appeal independently, you have the right to designate someone to file on your behalf.
+This individual is referred to as a representative.
+Should you wish to have a representative, such as a family member, friend, clergy, or your doctor, to assist with your appeal, you need to inform BCBSAZ Health Choice by sending a letter stating your intention to authorize your representative to file the appeal on your behalf.
+Please mail letter to: BCBSAZ Health Choice, Attention: Member Appeals, P.O.
+Box 52033 Phoenix, AZ 85072.

-Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-Health Choice, Attention: Member Appeals, 410 N. 44th St, Ste.
-900 Phoenix, AZ 85008.
 Phone number inside Maricopa County: 1-480-968-6866, TTY 711 Phone number outside Maricopa County: 1-800-322-8670, TTY 711.

-CHAPTER 10: Ending your membership in the plan
+Ending your membership in the plan